-W.1 Promote Statewide water solutions that reduce reliance on Delta fresh water supplies, provide through- Delta fresh water conveyance to protect Delta water quality and water rights, and protect and enhance the Delta’s natural resources, recreation, agriculture, adjacent urban areas and economies.
+W.1 Support Delta water solutions that reduce reliance on Delta fresh water supplies, provide through- Delta fresh water conveyance to protect Delta water quality and water rights, and protect and enhance the Delta’s natural resources, recreation, agriculture, adjacent urban areas, and economies.

-1.1 Create products (e.g. white papers, videos, brochures, etc.) to inform and educate the public, opinion leaders and policymakers on the benefit of through-Delta conveyance on water quality, water rights, and regional ecosystem and economy.
+1.1 Create or disseminate products (e.g. white papers, videos, brochures, etc.) to inform and educate the public, opinion leaders, and policymakers on the benefit of through-Delta conveyance on water quality, water rights, and regional ecosystem and economy.